Kevin-Eleven/Assembler_SimpleRisc/readme.md

 ## Contributing

 Contributions to improve the SimpleRISC Assembler are welcome.
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to the [GitHub repository](https://github.com/yourusername/Assembler_SimpleRisc).

-## License

-This project is available under the MIT License.